 Other income (expense), net primarily consists of interest income and interest expense.
-Interest income consists of interest earned on our invested cash balances.
-Interest expense consists of interest on outstanding borrowings under our loan and security agreement, and the amortization expense of the debt discount and debt issuance costs.
+Interest income consists of interest earned on our investments in cash equivalents, money market funds, and high-quality fixed income securities.
+Interest expense consists of interest on outstanding borrowings under our loan and security agreement, the amortization expense of the debt discount and debt issuance costs, and interest paid for leased capital equipment.